usask-rc/radiam-hubzero/README.md

 Copy the mod_radiam directory to your HubZero installation, in the modules folder.
 It will be located somewhere like `/var/www/hubname/app/modules` so when you're done you have a new directory `/var/www/hubname/app/modules/mod_radiam`.

 Copy the projects directory to your HubZero installation, in the plugins folder.
 It will be located somewhere like `/var/www/hubname/app/plugins` so when you're done you have a new directory `/var/www/hubname/app/plugins/projects`.

+Copy the cron directory to your HubZero installation, in the plugins folder.
+It will be located somewhere like `/var/www/hubname/app/plugins` so when you're done you have a new directory `/var/www/hubname/app/plugins/cron`.

 From the command line of your HubZero instance, initialize the Radiam database objects: